Skip to Content

 Expect to spend a couple of hours exploring the park because it offers more than a wobbly bridge.
 Its newest attraction, the Cliff Walk, offers thrill-seekers the opportunity to walk narrow platforms suspended over the rocky canyon.

 The Capilano Suspension Bridge Park opens year-round and, during the winter, hosts Canyon Lights.
 Canyon Lights draws thousands of locals to experience the forest filled with twinkling lights.
-While the park charges CAD 59.95 for adults, Vancouverites have one year of access for the price of daily admission.
+While the admission is pricey, Vancouverites have one year of access for the price of the daily fee.

 Sky Pilot Suspension Bridge

 At the top, the 360-degree views of the mountains, coastline, and valleys are incredible.
-For the fearless, the 100-metre suspension bridge offers the opportunity for unique selfies.
+For the fearless, the 100-meter suspension bridge offers the opportunity for unique selfies.

 The Sea to Sky Gondola offers various activities from mountaintop yoga, hiking trails, and rock climbing.
 If the day trip hasn’t worn you out, consider combining your excursion with a trip to Britannia Mine Museum nearby.
 With a sky-high and down under experience, could the day be more perfect?